raspberrypilearning/python-web-server-with-flask/worksheet.md

     ```html
     <h1>Hello {{ name }}!</h1>
     ```

-    *Note here we've neglected the `<html>` and `<body>` tags - this is OK for testing but real websites should have a full HTML structure*
+    Note here we've neglected the `<html>` and `<body>` tags - this is OK for testing but real websites should have a full HTML structure.

 1. Save the file, reload the web server and visit `http://127.0.0.1:5000/hello/paul` - it should look like this:

     ![Hello Paul!](images/flask-hello-paul.png)

     Try it with different names!

 What's happening here?

 Flask uses `jinja`, a Python library for rendering templates.
-Using the curly braces on this line:
+Use the braces (curly brackets) on this line:

 ```html
 <h1>Hello {{ name }}!</h1>